All You Need to Know About Effectiveness and Efficiency

-Efficiency –By efficient, we mean using resources wisely and without unnecessary waste.
-The ability to get things done correctly – is an “input – output” concept.
+By efficiency, we mean using resources wisely and without unnecessary waste.
+The ability to get things done correctly is an “input – output” concept.
 An efficient manager is one who achieves output, or results, that measure up to the inputs (labor, materials, and time) used to achieve them.
 Managers who are able to minimize the cost of the resources they use to attain their goals are acting efficiently.

 But is not enough to measure the efficiency of a manager’s use of employees only in terms of keeping their costs low.
 Because people are the major resource of most organizations, efficiency might also mean developing or upgrading the skills of the people who do the work.